Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 1. First, do a thorough backup of your site.

-3. Next, we want to find the links within your site content that have the old Permalink structure and update them to the new structure.
+3. Next, we want to find the links within your site content with the old Permalink structure and update them to the new one.
 We want to minimize redirects as much as possible, as that can be a performance issue.

-4. Because we are doing a site-wide redirection and there may be some stragglers or links to your site that you are unaware of, we want to customize our 404 page (page not found) to be more user-friendly and guide visitors as well.
+4. Because we are doing a site-wide redirection and there may be some stragglers or links to your site that you are unaware of, we want to customize our 404 page (page not found) to be more user-friendly and guide visitors.
 You can see what mine looks like here.
-Then install the 404 to 301 plugin that will redirect any URLs you are unaware of to your new fancy helpful 404 page.
+Then install the 404 to 301 plugin that will redirect any URLs you are unaware of to your new, fancy, helpful 404 page.

 5. Resubmit your sitemap to Google as a nudge to discover your new URL structure.